-Why you may need a Functional Safety Assessment or Audit - FSA
+When do you need Functional Safety Assessment or Audit - FSA ?

 Frequently Asked Questions about FSA

 Functional safety assessment is an important review activity required by IEC 61511 and IEC 61508 to be carried out at least once prior to start-up of a new or modified automated safety instrumented system.

 The activity must be led by a senior, competent person, who is not involved with the step or steps being assessed.

 The end expectation of a functional safety assessment is that a judgement is made about the functional safety conformance and safety integrity achieved by every safety instrumented function within the system(s) being assessed.

 The hope is that duty holders will implement functional safety assessment planning at the outset of a new project or modification process.
 Every organisation involved in delivering functional safety equipment or services must be aware of their responsibilities.

 Functional safety audit is intentionally separated from functional safety assessment in the IEC series of functional safety standards.

 The goal is for an audit of procedures and records to determine whether an appropriate functional safety management system is in place, and it is being followed.

 Somewhat like a Quality or Gap audit, a functional safety audit cannot be conducted until functional safety procedures are in place.
 The assessor is looking for sufficient evidence that procedures are being followed.